 In silico evolution of citric acid production

 To perform in silico evolution of organic acid production, we designed a genetic algorithm (see Methods) and first applied this to predict changes that optimise citric acid production with glucose as substrate.
 10 replicate runs were performed.
 The initial fitness (wild-type) was 0.1 and increased by only 20% to around 0.12 over the course of 5000 generations (Figure 4).
 Evolution was continued up to 10,000 generations, however, no further increases in fitness occurred.
-The variation in evolutionary speed between replicate runs was very low, and each run achieved the same maximum fitness.
+The variation in evolutionary speed between replicate runs was very low, with all runs achieving the same maximum fitness in an average of 4092 generations and standard deviation of 556 generations.

 The evolution output was analysed and the site and frequency of mutations are indicated in Figure 5.
 Each run only gave one or two solutions, each having a single mutation that targeted growth.
 The mutations across different solutions were found to be undirected and scattered across different areas of metabolism, constraining production of different biomass components.
 No same mutation occurred in more than one run, suggesting a large number of possible solutions resulting from multiple growth targets that are independent from the metabolic reactions required in citric acid production.

 One solution was chosen (Table S10: see Additional file 1), and applied in dynamic modelling of organic acid fermentation with comparison to the wild-type (Figure S2: see Additional file 3).
-Growth clearly became further constrained in the mutant upon inducing mutations at the point of phosphate depletion.
-Beyond day 4, the rate of citric acid production was slightly higher, and the final amount produced was around 10 g/L greater than the wild-type.
+Growth clearly became further constrained in the mutant upon inducing mutations at the point of phosphate depletion, with an 18% drop in total biomass produced and a 40% increase in the time taken for growth to finish.
+Between days 4 and 5.5, the rate of citric acid production was 62.5% higher, and the total produced was 118% of the wild-type.

 In silico evolution of succinic acid production

 We applied the genetic algorithm to predict changes that switch acid output from citric to succinic and optimise succinic acid production with glucose as substrate.
 10 replicate runs were performed for a duration of 50,000 generations each.
 Succinic acid production successfully evolved, with a rapid increase in fitness in the first 10,000 generations followed by a more gradual increase up to 40,000 generations, after which it appeared to plateau (Figure 6).
 To be more confident that the maximum fitness was reached by 50,000 generations, one run was performed up to 100,000 generations (Figure S3: see Additional file 3).
 The fitness was constant after 40,000 generations suggesting no further increases were possible.
-The maximum fitness reached had some variance between replicate runs, suggesting a slower evolutionary speed in some cases or trapping at less optimal solutions.
+The maximum fitness reached varied between replicate runs by up to 14% of the highest maximum fitness, suggesting a slower evolutionary speed in some cases or trapping at less optimal solutions.
 40% of the runs achieved the same maximum fitness and were constant after 40,000 generations, suggesting these reached the global optimum.

 The evolution output was analysed and the site and frequency of mutations are indicated in Figure 7.
-A number of mutations had high frequency and were repeated across replicate runs, and targeted four distinct areas of metabolism (energy, C3, TCA cycle, and gluconeogenesis).
+Nine mutations had frequency over 70% and were repeated across replicate runs, and targeted four distinct areas of metabolism (energy, C3, TCA cycle, and gluconeogenesis).
 In particular, the activities of ubiquinol oxidase, succinate dehydrogenase (ubiquinone), pyruvate decarboxylase, D-lactate dehydrogenase, and pyruvate carboxylase were constrained.